-Training ethical, relational, multiculturally-competent, psychologists who are equipped for individual, couples, and group therapy.
+Training ethical, relational, multiculturally-competent, psychologists and therapists who are equipped for individual, couples, and group therapy.

 Welcome to the Chicago Counseling Collective Training Page!
-The CCC Postdoctoral Fellowship provides recent graduates of counseling/clinical psychology doctoral programs with training and supervision to become a licensed psychologist.
+The CCC Postdoctoral Fellowship and LPC Training Program provides recent graduates of counseling psychology, clinical psychology, and community mental health doctoral and masters programs with training and supervision to become a licensed psychologist or licensed clinical professional counselor.

-We believe that postdoctoral training is an important developmental transition from trainee to professional.
-We view fellows as being early in their career, yet advanced in clinical training.
-Thus, fellows are viewed, and approached, as valued and collaborative members of the CCC staff.
+We believe that postgraduate training is an important developmental transition from trainee to professional.
+We view supervisees as being early in their career, yet advanced in clinical training.
+Thus, supervisees are viewed, and approached, as valued and collaborative members of the CCC staff.

-The postdoctoral training program is designed to enhance existing, generalist clinical skills for treating a wide variety of presenting concerns among diverse, private practice clients, while also supporting postdocs’ development of clinical specialties in niche populations.
-CCC provides postdocs with specialized training in couples therapy and in interpersonal-process and modern analytic group therapies.
-Postdocs participate in bi- weekly group supervision with exposure to a modern analytic group therapy model and bi-weekly experiential training group with a seasoned group facilitator.
+The training program is designed to enhance existing, generalist clinical skills for treating a wide variety of presenting concerns among diverse, private practice clients, while also supporting supervisees’ development of clinical specialties in niche populations.
+In addition to weekly individual supervision with a licensed psychologist or licensed clinical professional counselor, CCC provides supervisees with specialized training in couples therapy and in interpersonal-process and modern analytic group therapies.
+Supervisees participate in bi-weekly group supervision with exposure to a modern analytic group therapy model and bi-weekly experiential training group with a seasoned group facilitator, as well as bi-weekly couples therapy supervision and a weekly professional development seminar.

-Racial, cultural, and individual diversity are an integral component of the postdoc training curriculum, supervision, and clinical experience.
-Our training program also aims to support the growth of postdocs in their consultation with colleagues, engagement with the community, and use of supervision/training seminars.
+Racial, cultural, and individual diversity are an integral component of the CCC training curriculum, supervision, and clinical experience.
+Our training program also aims to support the growth of supervisees in their consultation with colleagues, personal-professional integration, engagement with the community, and use of supervision/training seminars.

 Overall, emphasis is placed on advancing clinical skills, enhancing reflexivity, solidifying a professional identity, expanding cultural competence, and obtaining hours for licensure.
-For additional information regarding the CCC Postdoctoral Fellowship and the documents required for the fellowship application process, please download the Summary of Postdoctoral Training.
+For additional information regarding the CCC Postdoctoral Fellowship or LPC Training Program, download our comprehensive job description.

 CCC Training Values: